jzwolak/retroact/README.md

 and id each time and therefore Retroact will see it as a different fn.
 Retroact will then remove the old handler and add the new one even if the actual code inside is identical.

 In some cases the attribute may not properly remove the previous fn, though this would be considered a bug.
+Retroact is still under development and removing all the handler fns properly is still in the works.

 ## Extending